zzzprojects/docs/learnentityframeworkcore.com/pages/saving/deleting-data.md

 For more about shadow foreign key properties, see [Shadow Properties](/model/shadow-properties).

 This article focuses on deleting entities with `Remove()` and `RemoveRange()`.
 Relationship delete behavior is usually covered separately because it depends on cascade rules, foreign keys, and database constraints.

+For a dedicated explanation of cascade delete behavior in EF Core, see [Cascade Delete](/saving/cascade-delete).

 ## RemoveRange is Not BulkDelete